This is a Veteran Owned site

 At the heart of the Kreg R3 Jig Kit is a new jig block design that can be used with clamps you are likely to already have or one the Kreg Face Clamp variations.
 During this evaluation I used the R3 jig block with both type of clamps without issue.

 The Kreg R3 Jig Kit jig block has graduated sliding stops on either side that calibrate it to drill pilot holes that are properly centered in wood from ½” to 1 ½”-thick.
+This could involve playing with anal toys to a group of people who perform sexy girls live sex to chat and play with you in public and in naughty privates!
 Setting the Kreg R3 Jig Kit jig block up is as easy as matching the thickness settings.

 The carry case insert has markings on either side of the drill bit storage slot for setting the stop collar for the wood thickness being used.

 The sliding adjusters on the Kreg R3 Jig Kit jig block have short arms at their base that hook over the edge of the wood to automatically locate the jig correctly.
 All the user has to do is place the jig block where the screw holes are to be drilled and clamp it in place.

 A chart applied to the inside of the carry case cover has all the information needed for setting the stop collar manually and choosing the proper length screws for the thickness of wood being used.